 Material Editor and Browser

-In the Material Editor and Material Browser views, you create and manage materials.
+In the Material Editor and Material Browser views, you create and manage materials and textures.

 To create a new material, do one of the following: